 - Consider initiating an exploratory discussion by phone or in person with the department chairperson or a faculty member at each of your prospective universities.

 - Introduce yourself and ask the contact whether he or she would be able to schedule a time to talk with you about their program.
 Don’t assume that they have 20 to 30 minutes to speak to you right then.

 - During the informal phone discussion, you should ask questions related to each of the five areas listed above.
 This discussion serves three purposes: First, it enables you to continue the elimination process while exploring the programs in greater depth.
 Second, you develop a contact and build rapport with a faculty member or the department chairperson.
 Third, initiating this discussion and asking quality questions can make a good first impression.

 - Generate a final list of universities to which you want to apply.
-The Center for Career Development recommends applying the “Rule of 6”—choose two “reach,” two “middle-of-the-pack,” and two “safe bets.”
+The Center for Career Development & Academic Transitions recommends applying the “Rule of 6”—choose two “reach,” two “middle-of-the-pack,” and two “safe bets.”

 - Adjust your timeline based on deadlines of your selected programs.
 Be aware of any early action deadlines that offer priority consideration.